Asmanex 120 Metered Doses; Asmanex 14 Metered Doses; Asmanex 30 Metered Doses; Asmanex 60 Metered Doses; Asmanex 7 Metered Doses; Asmanex HFA

 - Clean mouthpiece by wiping with a dry tissue or cloth.
 Do not wash or put in water.

-- Do not breathe out into the puffer (inhaler).
-Put the cap back on after you use your dose.
+- Do not let your child breathe out into the inhaler.
+Put the cap back on after giving a dose.

 - Store at room temperature.
 Do not freeze.